cattermelon-xyz/syncvote/apps/syncvote/service/node/Readme.md

 2. Route will direct the request
 3. The controller receives the request and gives it to the service to process
 4. Controller will return response

+// Split web2 and web3 part

+// Change the way construct code, endpoint is vote machine